SamuelMacKay/books-and-scrolls/README.md

 - __Add reviews__

-  - Will have a form that gives you all the necessary information to fill out, to make an effective review.
+  - A form that gives you all the necessary information to fill out, to make an effective review.
-  - a affiliate link to a place to purchase the book directly from the review.
+  - an affiliate link to a place to purchase the book directly from the review.

 ![Add review]()
 ![Add review]()

 - __Edit reviews__
   - A edit and delete button that will only show up to the admin or the creator of that content.
+  - Links to a form that auto completes with the info of the review selected.

 ![Edit reviews]()
 ![Edit reviews]()